Karrar (tank): Variants

 On November 22, 2020, a service variant was shown.
 It lacked the metal sheet on the barrel, was painted in a tan color scheme, some tiny differences to the gunner's sights, upgraded optical systems, and an electro-optical jamming system.

 Similarity to Russian tanks

-According to military experts, the Karrar is based on, albeit inferior to, the Soviet-made T-72 and T-90, as well as American M1 Abrams and British Challenger 2.

 "It is no coincidence that specialists regard the Karrar as some kind of a copy of the Russian-made T-90MS, the most advanced modification of the T-90 platform", according to retired Maj.
 Gen. Vladimir Bogatyrev, chair of the Board of the Russian National Association of Retired Military Officers.
 He also added that "It is based on the T-72 platform, but it also has something from the American Abrams and M60 tanks.
 Some elements are borrowed from the M48 and the British Chieftain tank.
 They took all these elements and tried to design their own tank."

 Pictures of the composite array of the Karrar tank show it uses reflecting plates, identical to those in Russian T-90 and T-72B/S tanks.
 The turret also looks extremely similar to that of the Russian T-90M/MS tank, albeit with a thicker front.